reowst/sdk/FAQ.md

 ## Can I use Network Next for my peer-to-peer game?

-No. We only support acceleration of client/server traffic between clients and dedicated servers (hosted in datacenters) right now.
+No. We only support acceleration of client/server traffic between clients and dedicated servers hosted in datacenters.

 ## Can I use Network Next to accelerate my TCP game?

 Not yet.
-In the rare cases where TCP makes sense, we may be able to provide some benefit via a TCP shim that reduces the impact of packet loss induced head of line blocking across your client to server connection, but this has not been implemented yet.
+In the rare cases where TCP makes sense, we may be able to provide some benefit via a TCP shim that reduces the impact of packet loss induced head of line blocking across your client/server connection, but this has not been implemented yet.

 Please talk to us so we can understand your use case sales@networknext.com